Our Habitas Bacalar

 Bacalar, The Yucatan, Mexico

-The emphasis here is on relaxation, rejuvenation and communing with the environment – from the daily mindful activities on offer including yoga and breathing classes, to the plethora of beauty and health treatments, plus the lagoon activities such as swimming, kayaking and paddleboarding.
-There’s a five-star restaurant onsite that specialises in plant-based meals, an aromatic herb garden from which staff can blend your own personalised botanicals, and the entire complex is built and run on a sustainability ethos that leaves no impact on the surrounding environment.
+The emphasis here is on relaxation, rejuvenation and connecting mind, body and soul.
+There's a varied, daily changing agenda of activities (many of which are included in the rates), from yoga and breathing workshops to salsa dancing and watercolour classes, a plethora of beauty and health treatments, plus lots of fun to be had on the lagoon including sunrise paddleboarding and kayaking.
+There’s a pleasing restaurant onsite that specialises in feel-good Mayan cuisine (expect plenty of plant-based delights), an aromatic herb garden from which staff can blend your own personalised botanicals, and the entire complex is built and run on a sustainability ethos that leaves no impact on the surrounding environment.

 The A-frame rooms, all featuring private terraces, palapa roofs, natural materials and outdoor showers, are the last word in comfort.
-There’s plenty of fun to be had too – lots of local Mayan history, spectacular sailing trips and jungle hikes, and nearby Bacalar has some lovely bars and restaurants.
+There’s plenty to see nearby too – lots of local Mayan history, spectacular sailing trips and jungle hikes, and Bacalar has some lovely bars and restaurants.
+In two days, we only scratched the surface and still left feeling renewed.
+Oh, what a week could do!

-The emphasis here is on relaxation, rejuvenation and communing with the environment – from the daily mindful activities on offer including yoga and breathing classes, to the plethora of beauty and health treatments, plus the lagoon activities such as swimming, kayaking and paddleboarding.
-There’s a five-star restaurant onsite that specialises in plant-based meals, an aromatic herb garden from which staff can blend your own personalised botanicals, and the entire complex is built and run on a sustainability ethos that leaves no impact on the surrounding environment.
+The emphasis here is on relaxation, rejuvenation and connecting mind, body and soul.
+There's a varied, daily changing agenda of activities (many of which are included in the rates), from yoga and breathing workshops to salsa dancing and watercolour classes, a plethora of beauty and health treatments, plus lots of fun to be had on the lagoon including sunrise paddleboarding and kayaking.
+There’s a pleasing restaurant onsite that specialises in feel-good Mayan cuisine (expect plenty of plant-based delights), an aromatic herb garden from which staff can blend your own personalised botanicals, and the entire complex is built and run on a sustainability ethos that leaves no impact on the surrounding environment.

 The A-frame rooms, all featuring private terraces, palapa roofs, natural materials and outdoor showers, are the last word in comfort.
-There’s plenty of fun to be had too – lots of local Mayan history, spectacular sailing trips and jungle hikes, and nearby Bacalar has some lovely bars and restaurants.
+There’s plenty to see nearby too – lots of local Mayan history, spectacular sailing trips and jungle hikes, and Bacalar has some lovely bars and restaurants.
+In two days, we only scratched the surface and still left feeling renewed.
+Oh, what a week could do!

 Highs